shuozhixu/CMS-MTP_2025/README.md

-# Refractory medium entropy alloys: Moment tensor potential
+# Non-dilute random alloys: Moment tensor potential

 ## Foreword

-In this project, we will build the chemical short-range order (CSRO) structures of four equal-molar body-centered cubic (BCC) refractory medium element alloys (MEAs): MoNbTa, MoNbV, NbVW, and NbTaV.
+In this project, we will study the effect of the chemical short-range order (CSRO) on lattice parameter and generalized stacking fault energy (GSFE) in four equal-molar body-centered cubic (BCC) refractory medium element alloys (MEAs): MoNbTa, MoNbV, NbVW, and NbTaV.

-[Another project](https://github.com/shuozhixu/CMS_2025) discussed two ways by which CSRO structures can be built.
-In this project, we will use the second method.
-We aim to answer the following question:

-- How does the CSRO affect GSFEs across MEAs?
+[Another project](https://github.com/shuozhixu/CMS_2025) answered two questions while using the embedded-atom method (EAM) potential.
+This project aims to assess if those answers depend on the interatomic potential.
+Specifically, we will employ [a moment tensor potential (MTP)](https://github.com/ucsdlxg/MoNbTaVW-ML-interatomic-potential-and-CRSS-ML-model).

 The peak value of a $\left<111\right>$ GSFE curve in a BCC crystal is the unstable stacking fault energy (USFE).
 The USFEs of the four MEAs have been calculated in their random structures, as